Loopring/protocols/packages/loopring_v3/circuit/statements.md

 These different types are used on-chain to correctly handle withdrawals.

+Valid forced withdrawals (type == 0) reset the AMM weight of the token.
+This is to allow AMMs to be safely disabled in all cases.

 A fee is paid to the operator in any token.
 The operator can choose any fee lower or equal than the maxFee specified by the user.

-The storage nonce system is used to prevent replay protection.
+The storage nonce system is used to prevent replay protection when type == 0 or type == 1.
+Replay protection for other types are handled on-chain.

 Only when type == 0 is a valid EdDSA signature required, for the other types the approval is checked on-chain.